RubyBrewsday/Blog_scraper/README.md

 Blog_scraper
 ============

-Ruby Scraper for pulling info off of top econ blogs
+Ruby Scraper for pulling info off of top econ blogs about who they reference in their articles

 ===================================================